mackenziecoral/CompanyAppOct/README.md

 source.
 If that file is absent the application will connect to the Oracle database and stream the well master data.
 Spatial overlays are loaded lazily from the shapefile directories.

+If neither a parquet snapshot nor a live database is available, placing the original RDS export in the application directory provides a zero-configuration offline option.
+The Streamlit port reads the RDS file with `pyreadr`, writes a parquet copy for subsequent runs, and exposes the same well metadata used in the Shiny application.

 ### Production analytics